obscuritylabs/OS-CFDB/windows/wpad_enabled.md

 # Technical Information

 ## Description
-WPAD (Web Proxy Auto Discovery Protocol) affects any system that has "Auto Discovery Proxy Settings" turned on, it should be noted this is default behavior within Windows.
-This is often used in environments, but can present an attack surface if a host is compromised, or allow an attacker to gain access to an internal LAN.
+WPAD (Web Proxy Auto-Discovery Protocol) affects any system that has "Auto Discovery Proxy Settings" turned on, this is default behavior within Windows.
+WPAD can often be used in environments but can present an attack surface if a host is compromised, or allow an attacker to gain access to an internal LAN (Local Area Network).

 ## Impact
-This could allow an attacker using host or network based toolsets to gather clear-text credentials over the network.
-This can lead to SMB or HTTP relay attacks of NTLM credentials and code execution in certain conditions.
-In certain cases, this attack can allow and attacker to also perform privilege escalation from a normal local/domain user.
+Leaving WPAD enabled could allow an attacker using host or network-based toolsets to gather clear-text credentials over the network.
+These attacks can lead to SMB or HTTP relay attacks of NTLM credentials and code execution in certain conditions.
+In certain cases, this attack can allow an attacker to also perform privilege escalation from a normal local/domain user.

 ## Recommendation(s)
-It is recommended that security best practice be followed which includes completely disabling WPAD.
-Windows has however a per-user and per-system proxy settings, this can be corrected with logon scripts, GPO settings and registry edits to the baseline image.
+The assessment team recommends following security best practices, by completely disabling WPAD.
+Windows has, however, a per-user and per-system proxy settings.
+Remediated with login scripts, GPO settings and registry edits can significantly increase the security of the network.

 # Finding Metadata
   * Author(s)